 2. Adopt a Resolution with your organizations Board – Click for Sample Resolution

 3. Send a Letter of Support for the Program to email@example.com – Click for Sample Letter

 What are the sources of funds for the Air Service Investment Program?
 The funding will be a mix of local support, federal grant money, and airline investment.
 The airline invests up to $8,000,000 over the two-year startup period.
 The federal government contributes up to $750,000 in cash funding.
 The community contributes up to $400,000.

-Why do pledges need to be made by May 19 2017?
-The federal grant application deadline is in May, and the success of our grant application is dependent on secured community pledges.
+Why do pledges need to be made by May 19 2017 extended to August 2017?
+The federal grant application deadline is extended to August 2017, and the success of our grant application is dependent on secured community pledges.
+Please Pledge Now.

 Are we guaranteeing the airline a profit margin?
 No. This is a guarantee of enough revenue to cover expenses (not a profit).
 The funds will only be drawn upon if the ticket sales do not cover expenses during a two year startup phase.
 If service is successful, contributions will be returned to community investors at the end of the two year period.
 The interested airline will state its required revenue per segment.
 This amount will be audited and negotiated by a third party consultant specifically trained for the task.

 Did this type of project work in other communities?
 Yes.
 Since 2001 airlines in North America have launched more than 100 new routes with community/federal grant investment program.
 Some communities have used little to none of their financial contributions to help support the start of new air service.
 Here are two examples: In 2011, Spokane negotiated with Delta Airlines for air service to Los Angeles.
 Daily service was successful, the investment program has ended, and service continues.
 San Luis Obispo recently negotiated with Alaska Airlines for air service to Seattle.
 Service began in April 2017.